-· Limit 8 trout.
+• I imit 8 trout.

-Paragonah (Red Creek) Reservoir tributaries, Iron County
+Paragonah (Red Creek) Reservoir tributaries.
+Iron County

 Parleys Creek, Salt Lake County

-(a) From Mountain Dell Reservoir to SR-65.

-• CLOSED TO FISHING.

-- (b) From SR-65 upstream to headwaters. - CLOSED to the possession of cutthroat trout or trout with cutthroat markings. - ARTIFICIAL FLIES AND LURES ONLY. - CLOSED Jan.
+- (a) From Mountain Dell Reservoir upstream to SR-65 - CLOSED TO FISHING. - (b) From SR-65 upstream to the headwaters. - CLOSED to the possession of cutthroat trout or trout with cutthroat markings.

+- ARTIFICIAL FLIFS AND LURES ONLY. - CLOSED Jan.
 1 through 6 a.m. on the second Saturday of July.